 - Push the SELECT/ENT knob or press the CALL key.
 The directory list appears in the display. - Use the SELECT/ENT knob to select the desired vessel or station name.
-Note: The MMSID's for each entry do not appear in the list. - Use the microphone keys to select a working channel.
+Note: The MMSID's for each entry do not appear in the list. - Press the CALL key.
+The INDIVIDUAL call screen appears in the display. - Use the microphone keys to select a working channel.

-If the call is to the coast station, you should not select a working channel.
-Even if you select, MT-500 ignores it when transmits the call.
+- 1) If you operate from MT-RM01 Remote Mic, please select a working channel by the SELECT/ENT dial on the Normal Communication screen (before entering the DSC calling menu), because there is no numeric keys on the Remote Mic. - 2) If the call is to the coast station, you should not select a working channel.
+Even if you select, MT-700 ignores it when transmits the call.